nickmerrett/adamx/README.md

 ---

-*Agent-Optimized Document Format - Designed for the AI-first future of content processing*
+*ADAM (Agentic Document Augmentation Markup) - Designed for the AI-first future of content processing*